JoseEspinosa/EBI_cancer_workshop_visualization/README.md

 -----------------------------
 # Somatic mutational signature analysis

+*Some people also use mutational signture to cluster samples*

 ## Introduction
 The most common genetic model for cancer development is the accumulation of DNA mutations over time, eventually leading to the disruption or dysregulation of enough key genes that lead cells to uncontrolled growth.
 Cells in our bodies accumulate DNA mutations over time due to normal aging processes, through exposure to carcinogens or through defects in the cell’s ability to repair mistakes.